Are Robocalls Getting Worse and Worse?

 1. Scammers will offer you a prize but will ask for money first

-2. Real law enforcement and federal agencies won't use robocalls to inform you that you will be arrested, fined, or deported if you don't make an instant payment
+2. Real law enforcement and federal agencies won't use robocalls to inform you that you will be arrested, fined, or deported if you don't make an payment

 3. State and federal agencies will never ask you to disclose sensitive information—like your Social Security number—over the phone